 How Long Does It Take for Chin Filler to Settle?

 Chin filler is known to have a little more downtime than other dermal filler treatments.
 This is because the chin is quite a sensitive area of the face, therefore it swells more than other areas.
 Furthermore, we use a thicker type of dermal filler in the chin than, for example, in the tear troughs, therefore it takes a little while longer to integrate into the tissue.

 Swelling subsides, typically, within a few days.
 It’s most apparent 24 to 72 hours after treatment before starting to subside gradually.
 Very occasionally, swelling can last from several days to four weeks.
 Swelling and bruising in the chin area is common and nothing to worry about.

 Interested in chin filler?

-Head to our booking page, to book a consultation at our Chelsea or Kent Clinic.
+Head to our booking page, to book a free consultation at our Chelsea or Kent Clinic.